 "I just wanted to let you know that we all hope you have a nice vacation."

-In the military, there is something called "R&R." Between battles and other service, soldiers get time off.
+In the military, there is something called "R&R." Between battles and other services, soldiers get time off.
 If you are being tortured, you at least get to rest when your captors sleep.
 Not so in a law firm.
 There is very little control (if any) over your time.

 - See Working Weekends and Holidays for more information.

 What is the meaning of all of this?
-If practicing law is so stressful and difficult, what is the point?
+If practicing is so stressful and difficult, what is the point?

 - See Top 20 Reasons Why There Is No Better Profession Than Practicing Law for more information.

-You may also be wondering if I have a negative view of the profession based on what I have seen and even been through myself.
+You may also be wondering if I have a negative view of the legal profession based on what I have seen and even been through myself.
 If anything, seeing what people go through to get into this profession and remain in it makes me respect those in it even more.
-I have committed my life to helping attorneys and view what I do as profoundly important and satisfying work.
+I have committed my life to help attorneys and view what I do as profoundly important and satisfying work.
 I may not be helping former POWs, of course, but I am helping people who are warriors and deserve my highest levels of respect and dedication.
-Incredibly, I work as hard now as when I was practicing law and am more motivated than I have ever been because I am helping people I believe truly deserve help
+Incredibly, I work as hard now as when I was practicing and am more motivated than I have ever been because I am helping people I believe truly deserve help

 See the following articles for more information: